Zarel/Pokemon-Showdown-Dex/articles/criticalhit.md

 # Critical hit

 All damaging moves with damage calculated through base power have a chance to critical hit, which multiplies the damage dealt by 1.5.
 If the move's user has the [[Sniper]] Ability, damage from a critical hit is again multiplied by 1.5.
 Additionally, if the user's attacking stat stage is less than 0, it will be treated as 0; the same is true if the target's defensive stat stage is greater than 0.
-If the target has Reflect or Light Screen active, those effects are ignored.
+If the target has Reflect, Light Screen, or Aurora Veil active, those effects are ignored.

 Most moves start at a critical hit ratio of +0, although high critical hit ratio moves (like [[Stone Edge]]) start at +1, [[10,000,000 Volt Thunderbolt]] starts at +2, and [[Frost Breath]] and [[Storm Throw]] always result in a critical hit.